-Just a fraction of the murders in the United States result in a death sentence.
-But are those few individuals truly the "worst of the worst" – or simply those with the worst lawyers, the wrong geographic location, or the wrong skin color?
+Just a tiny fraction of murders in the United States result in a death sentence.
+But are those individuals truly the “worst of the worst” — or simply those with the worst lawyers, the wrong geographic location, or the wrong skin color?

 Justice demands the utmost integrity of our country’s only irreversible punishment.
 Yet the mounting evidence of waste, inaccuracy, and bias has shattered public confidence in the criminal justice system.
-Across the country, executions and death sentences are declining.
-Multiple states have repealed the death penalty in recent years, and others have halted executions.
+Across the country, executions and death sentences are at an all-time low.
+Multiples states have repealed the death penalty in recent years, and others have halted executions.
 Overall support for the death penalty is dwindling to a trickle.

 Innocent Lives in the Balance

 Roy Krone was sentenced to die for the murder of a young woman in Arizona in 1992.
-His conviction was based on the testimony of a forensic dentist who claimed he was 100% certain that Krone’s teeth matched bite-marks found on the victim's body.
+His conviction was based on the testimony of a forensic dentist who claimed he was 100% certain that Krone’s teeth matched bite-marks found on the victim’s body.
 The prosecution had no other physical evidence linking Krone to the murder.
-Three years later, Krone received a new trial and, although DNA evidence was introduced proving that blood found on the victim didn't belong to Krone, he was again convicted on the basis of the bite-mark testimony.
+Three years later, Krone received a new trial and, although there was DNA evidence proving that blood found on the victim didn’t belong to Krone, he was again convicted on the basis of the bite-mark testimony.

-Finally, in 2002 new DNA testing of the blood found on the victim not only excluded Krone, but pointed to another man – Kenneth Phillips, who had previously been convicted of child molestation, and was the person actually responsible for the crime.
+Finally in 2002, new DNA testing of the blood found on the victim not only excluded Krone, but it pointed to another man – Kenneth Phillips, who had previously been convicted of child molestation and was the person actually responsible for the crime.
 Krone was finally exonerated.
 He spent over 10 years behind bars.

 These exonerations represent only the wrongful convictions that we know about.
 How many others were not so lucky?